-The next-gen Toyota Alphard will be based on a high version of the TNGA platform.
-Expect it to feature a more dramatic design gaining aggressive front and rear fascias.
-That’s because not only will the Toyota Alphard need to move up the ladder for a new generation but also serve Toyota Vellfire customers who generally prefer a bold styling.
+In October last year, bestcarweb.jp said that next-gen Toyota Alphard will be based on a high version of the TNGA platform.
+Expect it to feature a dramatic design gaining aggressive front and rear fascias.
+Not only would the Alphard need to move up the ladder in the new generation but also serve Vellfire customers who generally prefer boldness in design.

-The 2021 Toyota Alphard hybrid EV will employ a new full-hybrid or strong hybrid system that makes use of a 2.4-litre turbocharged petrol engine and electric motor(s).
-The new hybrid system would be a replacement for the old model’s 2GR-FKS 3.5-litre naturally aspirated V6 conventional petrol engine.
+The 2021 Toyota Alphard hybrid will employ a new full-hybrid system that uses a 2.4-litre turbocharged petrol engine and electric motor(s).
+The new hybrid system would replace the 2GR-FKS 3.5-litre naturally aspirated V6 petrol.

 Why would Toyota discontinue the Vellfire?